varshini2305/varshini2305/README.md

 - 👋 Hi, I’m Varshini
-- 👀 I’m interested in creating Intelligent bots, Speech Synthesizers, Translators, and smart Object detectors and gesture control systems
+- 👀 I’m actively learning use of LLM and custom fine tuning, Mobile Application Development
-- 🌱 I’m currently learning Computer Vision, Reinforcement Learning, Natural Language Processing
+- 🌱 I’m a Data Scientist, with research interest focussed in NLP
-- 💞️ I’m looking to collaborate on Automation systems, projects addressing current problems integrating these technologies
+- 💞️ I’m looking to collaborate on Language Parser, Recommendation Systems, finetuning custom LLMs
-- 📫 How to reach me jarvisversion100@gmail.com - 100* if you reached out before reach me again, as I'd some issues with that account.
+- 📫 How to reach me - jarvisversion100@gmail.com

 <!---
 varshini2305/varshini2305 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.